rafaelgalazzi/live-chat-overlay/README.md

 yarn build
 ```

-This will create distributable packages for your platform.
+This will create distributable packages for your platform in the `dist` folder.

 ## Usage

 1. Launch the application
 2. Click on "Login" to authenticate with Twitch
-3. Enter your Twitch channel name
+3. Enter your Twitch channel name and/or TikTok username
 4. Adjust the overlay position and settings as needed
-5. Start gaming while keeping chat visible!
+5. Start streaming while keeping chat visible!

 ## Configuration

 The application uses electron-store for configuration management.
 Settings are stored in the following locations:

-- **Windows**: `%APPDATA%\live-chat-overlay\`
+- **Windows**: `%APPDATA%\\live-chat-overlay\\`
 - **macOS**: `~/Library/Application Support/live-chat-overlay/`
 - **Linux**: `~/.config/live-chat-overlay/`